sujithg9/sujithg9.github.io/README.md

 # sujithg9.github.io
-This is a simple website where all the Portfolio of mine is put up.
+This is a website where all the Portfolio of mine is put up.